 By Alister Bull and Missy Ryan

-BRASILIA/WASHINGTON (Reuters) - U.S. forces joined those of four other countries in launching strikes against Libya on Saturday and President Barack Obama insisted U.S. involvement was limited and only in support of an international effort.
+BRASILIA/WASHINGTON (Reuters) - U.S. forces joined those of four other countries in launching military action against Libya on Saturday, and President Barack Obama said U.S. involvement was limited and only in support of an international effort.

-The United States, France, Britain, Canada and Italy began attacks on targets designed to cripple Muammar Gaddafi's air defenses as the West tries to force the Libyan leader from power.
-At least some Arab nations are expected to join the coalition.
+The United States, France, Britain, Canada and Italy began launching strikes designed to cripple Muammar Gaddafi's air defenses, as the West tries to force the Libyan leader from power.
+At least some Arab nations are expected to join the coalition later.

-In announcing the missile strikes, which came eight years to the day after the 2003 U.S.-led invasion of Iraq, Obama said the effort was intended to protect the Libyan people.
+Announcing that the strikes had begun, Obama said the effort was intended to protect the Libyan people.

 "Today I authorized the armed forces of the United States to begin a limited action in Libya in support of an international effort to protect Libyan civilians.
-That action has now begun," Obama told reporters in Brasilia, where he had just begun a five-day tour of Latin America.
+That action has now begun," Obama told reporters in Brasilia, where he has just begun a five-day tour of Latin American.

-He said U.S. troops were acting in support of allies, who will lead the enforcement of a no-fly zone to stop Gaddafi's attacks on rebels.
+He said U.S. troops were acting in support of allies, who will lead the enforcement of a no-fly zone.
+French warplanes began operations over Libya earlier on Saturday to stop Gaddafi's attacks on rebels.

 "As I said yesterday, we will not, I repeat, we will not deploy any U.S. troops on the ground," Obama said, grim-faced as he delivered the news of U.S. military action in a third Muslim country.

-Some 25 coalition ships, including three U.S. submarines armed with Tomahawk missiles, are stationed in the Mediterranean, a military slide showed.
-Five U.S. surveillance planes also are in the area.
+Some 25 coalition ships, including three U.S. submarines armed with Tomahawk missiles, and are stationed in the Mediterranean, a military slide showed.
+Five U.S. surveillance planes are also in the area, it showed.

-(Additional reporting by Matt Spetalnick in Brasilia, Phil Stewart and Mark Felsenthal in Washington and Andrew Quinn in Paris; Writing by Patricia Zengerle; editing by Doina Chiacu and Bill Trott)
+(Additional reporting by Matt Spetalnick in Brasilia, Phil Stewart in Washington and Andrew Quinn in Paris; Writing by Patricia Zengerle; editing by Doina Chiacu)